icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-simple-state-manager](https://github.com/notnikola1/ngx-simple-state-manager) - Component-bound simple to handle state managment that is accessible application wide with type support and an observer to handle any reactive state changes if and when needed.
 * [ngx-state-machine](https://github.com/state-management/ngx-state-machine) -  An Angular wrapper for the [simple-state-machine](https://www.npmjs.com/package/@state-management/simple-state-machine) library.
 It integrates the state machine into Angular applications by making the `StateMachine` injectable as a service.
 * [@ng-state/store](https://github.com/ng-state/store) - RxJS and Immer (or ImmutableJs) powered nested state management for Angular applications inspired by NgRx.
 It is simple, fast, reliable with no boilerplate.
 Supports signals and injectable actions.
+* [ng-simple-state-management](https://github.com/LionMarc/ng-simple-state-management) - Simple state management implementation for Angular applications.
+This project provides several libraries for additional functionality.
+* [ngx-statewise](https://github.com/Pierre-MarieMarchio/ngx-statewise) - A state management solution for Angular applications, offering a lighter and easier-to-use alternative to libraries like NgRx or NGXS, while maintaining a clear and predictable architecture for managing your application's state.

 #### Storage